itispaleocapa/tweetmachine/README.md

   - CONSUMER_SECRET
   - ACCESS_TOKEN
   - ACCESS_TOKEN_SECRET

+  Be careful and *double check* the keys you've inserted.
+A single wrong character is enough to break the whole application.

 - Inside `download.py` change the `HASHTAG` you want to follow.
 Here you can customize other parameters (such as the number of tweets retrieved each time and the name of the output file).